Pillable/Project2Team7App/README.md

 # General Info
+This app is meant to help people remember to swallow their pills.
+It is a free addon to the pillable water bottle which is meant to help a person swallow their pills.
+The way it works is on the main screen you see a list of all reminders.
+You can then press the plus button which takes you to a screen that lets you enter the days and time at which you want your reminder to notify you.
+For more information on the flow of control of the app and its general algorithm, please see the algorithm documentation pdf named algorithminfo.pdf

+# Encapsulation and Abstraction

 All code is in PillReminder/app/src/main/java/com/example/pillreminder/ It is well documented using kdoc style commenting and clearly displayed encapsulation and abstraction.